 To achieve this, we will need to make learning challenging, interesting, rewarding and fun for our pupils.
 In turn pupils will take more control of their own learning in their own time.
 There are many tools available to help us create this type of learning environment - 1:1 devices will be pivotal in enabling this journey.

 Training has been available for all staff on how to use a range of Google tools so that learning can continue, whether that is face to face in the classroom or remotely from home, including providing access to high quality teaching and learning resources online for various year groups.

 The ELT Partnership will continue with its strategy to work hard to upskill the next generation with core knowledge to ensure that all our pupils are properly prepared for the challenges they’ll face in the 21st century.
 Our educational strategy for ICT is also built around closing the skills gap in computer science and offering equality of access through digital learning opportunities to all our pupils in the Trust.

 We are proud to be included and to be connected

 We know that you can have the best digital learning strategy in the world, the best content, and brilliantly trained teachers to deliver it, but if pupils can’t access it at home, then they will learn nothing.
-Being included goes right to the heart of who we are at ELT, and so we want to make sure that all our pupils can access digital learning.
+Being included goes right to the heart of who we are at the ELT Partnership, and so we want to make sure that all our pupils can access digital learning.